atultw/servicescout/README.md

 ## Custom UI
 ServiceScout is best enjoyed through the custom NextJS dashboard.
 You can try it at `http://localhost:3000` if you followed the above steps, or at `https://chatbookings.net`.

+## Notes
+InMemorySessionService is used because VertexAISessionService caused extreme latency in the live audio chat.
+InMemorySessionService comes with the tradeoff that sessions are not persisted when the Cloud Run container exits.
+It is straightforward to replace the session service in the agent's main.py.